pedroka-dev/Bannerlord-Iron-Will/README.md

   - 3 new menus for stealing from Villages and Towns, which allows player to steal trading goods, food or animal.
   - Scalable Roguery XP on steal attempt, independent of the outcome.
 Current: 20 * learningRateBonus.
   - Can steal without being detected (Skill Check with modifiers)
-  - If detected, decreases relationship with the settlement owner and settlement notables  (-15 by default, double if from same faction and also decreases with faction leader).
+  - If detected, decreases relationship with the settlement owner and settlement notables
-  - If detected, applies criminal rating with faction (35 for towns and 30 for village by default).
+  - If detected, applies criminal rating with faction.
   - Dynammic minimun received ammount of goods (Skill Check with modifiers).
   - Max ammount of availiable goods scales with settlement prosperity / hearth.
-  - On steal, decreases settlement prosperity / hearth and actually affects the settlement loot pool.
-  - Penalty of +10% detection chance for each consecutive steal atempt for the same Faction.
-Consecutive steal atempt decays by 5% every day.
+  - On steal, decreases settlement prosperity / hearth, affects the settlement loot pool and increase detection for consecutive steals atempt of the same Faction.
   - Configurable Steal modifiers and default values at "xxKleptomaniaSettings.xml".
   - NLogger for debugging reasons at "KleptomaniaLog.txt".